xpulvi/cpb/README.md

     }

 ### fix person (patch)
-Incorrect inclusion of a characteristic of a person? no problem edit it.
+Incorrect characteristic of a person? no problem edit it.

 path: http://localhost:8080/person/update/{id}